MicrosoftDocs/xamarin-docs/docs/tools/profiler/troubleshooting.md

 ---
 title: "Xamarin Profiler Troubleshooting"
-description: "Troubleshooting the Xamarin Profiler" ms.prod: xamarin ms.assetid: 0060E9D1-C003-4E4C-ADE8-B406978FE891
+description: "This document provides troubleshooting information related to the Xamarin Profiler.
+It describes issues related to logging and diagnostics, the IDE, and other topics." ms.prod: xamarin ms.assetid: 0060E9D1-C003-4E4C-ADE8-B406978FE891
 author: topgenorth